 A deposit on 5/1/14 containing receipts from spirit wear sales that had already been posted to the GL, was erroneously entered as receipts for the Hit-a-thon, overstating the receipts from that event.
 A correcting entry needs to be made to reduce Hit-a-thon receipts.
 No correcting entry is needed for spirit wear sales, it just needs to be flagged as clearing the bank.

-A detailed schedule of player pack receipts indicate that $150 is to be paid in July for varsity player packs.
-It is recorded in the GL but I have not seen the statement showing that it cleared the bank.

 GL did not tie out to bank records in three instances implying that reconciliation was not consistently done on a timely basis and anomalies investigated.

 The treasurer’s reports balances often did not tie out to the book balance for the bank account or the school account.
 The bulk of this was a timing issue implying that transactions may not have been entered on a timely basis.

-MSB provided no rationale for Coach Muff's check to the boosters for $88 worth of coach’s wear remaining uncashed in the treasurer’s binder.

 Only 2 outstanding checks as of the June bank statement:

 Check 1488 to Liann Muff for $20.84 (3/17/14).